MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 #### Unsupported features for co-authoring

-The following features are not supported when [co-authoring is enabled](/microsoft-365/compliance/sensitivity-labels-coauthoring) for files encrypted with sensitivity labels:
+The following features are not supported or are partially supported when [co-authoring is enabled](/microsoft-365/compliance/sensitivity-labels-coauthoring) for files encrypted with sensitivity labels:

-- **AIP analytics and audit logs**.
-When co-authoring is enabled, the Azure Information Protection client doesn't send any [audit logs](audit-logs.md).

 - **DKE templates and DKE user-defined properties**.
 For more information, see [Double Key Encryption (DKE)](plan-implement-tenant-key.md#double-key-encryption-dke).